Welcome To BLUE STAR RECOVERY

 What Are Co-Occurring Disorders?

-Blue Star Recovery provides support for people on their path to sobriety.
-We ensure that individuals receive complete mental health care along with their recovery.
-This blog offers useful tips and advice to help people make smart choices about the treatment they need for substance use and mental health disorders.
+This article offers useful tips and advice to help people make smart choices about dual-diagnosis treatment for co-occurring substance use and mental health disorders.

 Understanding the signs of co-occurring disorders can be vital to seeking help.
-Only a professional can diagnose, but recognizing signs of mental health issues can prompt seeking help.
-Here are some common symptoms to keep in mind:
+Only a clinician can determine if a person has a dual-diagnosis, but recognizing signs of mental health issues can inspire people to seek the help they need.

 • Feeling the need to use substances to function normally